oliolioli/ConcurrentDistributedSystems/README.md

 ![image](https://github.com/user-attachments/assets/77be357c-5371-41ec-9e83-245e7e97ce37)

-The text below and the picture all taken from a Lecture at University of Fribourg by [Pascal Felber](https://www.unine.ch/pascal.felber), University of Neuchatel.

 1. All ring processes have exactly the same code, except the starting process s that provides a function start(N, M) to launch the application.
 2. Each time a process p receives a token, p sends the token to its successor and